box/box-python-sdk-gen/docs/file_metadata.md

 ### Arguments

 - file_id `str`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/files/123&#x60; the &#x60;file_id&#x60; is &#x60;123&#x60;.
+For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
+Example: "12345"
-  - Used as `file_id` in path `path` of the API call
 - scope `DeleteFileMetadataByIdScopeArg`
-  - The scope of the metadata template
+  - The scope of the metadata template Example: "global"
-  - Used as `scope` in path `path` of the API call
 - template_key `str`
-  - The name of the metadata template
+  - The name of the metadata template Example: "properties"
-  - Used as `template_key` in path `path` of the API call
-- headers `DeleteFileMetadataByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns